Harriette Woods Baker: Early life and education

-Harriette Newell Woods was born in Andover, Massachusetts, August 19, 1815.
-Her parents were Leonard Woods and Abigail Wheeler.
+Harriette Newell Woods was born in Andover, Massachusetts on August 19, 1815 to Leonard Woods and Abigail Wheeler.
 She was one of the many children who were named after Harriet Newell, one of the first American missionaries.
 She was baptized on December 10, 1815 in Theological Seminary Church, which is now Philips Academy in Andover.
 Her father was the founder of Andover Theological Seminary and a friend of the polymath poet Oliver Wendell Holmes Sr. She was called "Hatty" during her younger years.
 According to an account from her father, she nearly died of typhoid fever when she was about two years old.

-She had a nervous temperament, a lively imagination, and talents for composition.
-She also had a habit of walking in her sleep which had followed her from infancy.
-When she was a child, she had a guest in her house, William Schauffler.
-He was a German Jew who was sent to her father's care for his theological education.
+When she was a child, her family had a house guest, William Schauffler, a German Jew who was sent to her father's care for his theological education.
 He remained in Andover for several years and most of the time in the Woods' house.
-Harriette saw that Schauffler had a grey overcoat that was too small for him and that he was shivering in the cold.
+Harriette noticed Schauffler had a grey overcoat that was too small for him and that he was shivering in the cold.
 This incident inspired her to form a sewing society with her Sunday School classmate, Elizabeth Stuart, and earn money to buy a cloak for Schauffler.

 After the sewing society, she and Stuart formed a literary society, which they named "The Fireside" with them being the only members.
 They met on alternate Wednesdays on which occasions they read a composition, a simple story, and discussed the styles with each other.
 This was before she published her work for the first time when she was eleven years old.
 She enclosed her short story to Deacon Nathaniel Willis with a note authorizing him to print it in his newspaper, The Youth’s Companion if he wished.
-She then received a US$1 for a short story to The Youth’s Companion and The Puritan, the Congregational paper of that time.
+She then received a US$1 for a short story to The Youth's Companion and The Puritan, the Congregational paper of that time.
 She provided other contributions, from time to time, without informing the editor of her age.

 On June 17, 1829, when Baker was nearly fourteen, she, together with four sisters and a cousin, Almira Woods, set off for Abbot Female Seminary, the new academy founded by Mrs. Nehemiah Abbott, She attended it during its first year of existence, though age fifteen.
 She then removed to an academy in Catskill, New York, where her eldest sister, Mary G. W. Smith, lived.
 After this, she studied under the instruction of private tutors in mathematics, history, and philosophy.